nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ## Navigate To Previous Month in Calendar

-Brings the next month page to view.
+Brings the previous month page to view.

 - Command: `prev`
 - Format: `prev`